M-Faiq-7R/net-forge/README.md

 ## ▶️ Running

-### Start the server
+Start the server:

-Open a terminal and run:

 ```bash
 ./server
 ```

-### Start the client

-Open another terminal and run:
+Then open another terminal and start a client:

 ```bash
 ./client
 ```

-You can launch multiple clients from separate terminals to test simultaneous connections.
+Multiple clients can be launched from separate terminals to test simultaneous connections:

 ```bash
 # Terminal 1